Combinatorial decision-making driven by multicomponent surface condensates: Results

 \subsection{Hidden species expand capacity for nonlinear complex decisions}

 The inability to form nonlinear decision boundaries with simple input-output networks motivates the introduction of hidden species.
 In our model, hidden species are similar to output species in that they can interact with all molecules and be recruited to surfaces from the reservoir, thereby influencing the steady-state condensate that forms.
-However, their steady-state concentrations are taken to be irrelevant in performing the classification of the surface; they therefore play a role analogous to that of hidden nodes in a neural network \citep{ackley_learning_1985}.
+However, their steady-state concentrations are taken to be irrelevant in performing the classification of the surface; they therefore play a role analogous to that of hidden nodes in a neural network \citep{ackley_learning_1985,chalk_learning_2024}.

-We explore how adding hidden species to our model could enhance classification (Fig. \ref{fig:complex_boundaries}A).
-Extending our analytical approach, we find that the addition of a single hidden species offers enough flexibility to encode decision boundaries of varying curvatures (Fig. \ref{fig:sup-theory}C, SI Note \ref{sec:SI-Decision}).
-We thus explore classification of complex, high-dimensional decision boundaries by including multiple hidden species.
+Extending our analytical approach, we find that the addition of a single hidden species offers enough flexibility to encode decision boundaries of varying curvatures (Fig. S3C, SI Note 3).
+We thus explore classification of complex, high-dimensional decision boundaries by including multiple hidden species (Fig. \ref{fig:complex_boundaries}A).

 First, we demonstrate the effectiveness of hidden species by programming an AND-like upper quadrant decision boundary with two additional hidden species (gold and cyan in Fig. \ref{fig:complex_boundaries}B).
-Analyzing the trained molecular network reveals a complex interplay of interactions that leads to essentially binary responses in the output species recruited to the surface (Fig. \ref{fig:complex_boundaries}C, Fig. \ref{fig:sup-and}).
+Analyzing the trained molecular network reveals a complex interplay of interactions that leads to essentially binary responses in the output species recruited to the surface (Fig. \ref{fig:complex_boundaries}C, Fig. S4).
 Like the linear classifier, and consistent with a phase transition, our trained AND system exhibits a sharp switch in composition across the decision boundary (Fig. \ref{fig:complex_boundaries}C).
 With the addition of more hidden species, the model can encode increasingly nonlinear decision boundaries such as XOR, circle, sinusoidal, and checkerboard patterns (Fig. \ref{fig:complex_boundaries}D).
-Similar to the AND boundary, each of these systems exhibit sharp, near-discontinuous switches in the recruited species across the boundary (Fig. \ref{fig:sup-other_boundaries}).
-The trained parameters for each decision boundary are shown in Fig. \ref{fig:sup-parameters}.
+Similar to the AND boundary, each of these systems exhibit sharp, discontinuous switches in the recruited species across the boundary consistent with first-order phase transitions (Fig. S5).
+The trained parameters for each decision boundary are shown in Fig. S6.